varigence/docs/bimlflex/getting-started/first-project-walkthrough.md

 Scrips for these placeholder records are created through the `Generate Script`, `Data Vault Default Insert Script`.
 This will generate SQL insert scripts for all relevant entities.
 Deploy these to the Data Vault database to simplify the required queries.

-The script is also part of the SSDT Database project for the RDV database, in the form of a Post Deployment script.
+The script is also part of the SSDT Database project for the DV database, in the form of a Post Deployment script.

 Run the placeholder create script in SQL Server Management Studio to create the placeholder values.